Too busy, uninspired or distracted to blog? Join a blogging challenge — yes, really!

 But I also know that good intentions can leave us all too quickly when something gets in the way.
 Perhaps your confidence takes a knock or you get distracted by more pressing stuff.

-If you’re anything like me, you already spend hours alone at your PC, laptop or tablet focused on running your small business.
+If you work from home like me, you already spend hours alone at your PC, laptop or tablet.
 And sometimes the temptation to do something else just gets too strong.
-Whenever I’m feeling like that, even the phone ringing can be a welcome distraction.
+Whenever I feel like that, even the phone ringing can be a welcome distraction.

 Blogging can be a bit lonely, especially when you don't feel like you are a born writer.
-It was one of the reasons why I signed up for a six-week writing course a few years ago.
+It was one of the reasons why I signed up for a six-week writing course several years ago.

 It hadn’t dawned on me at the time that I had accepted a blogging challenge – with an expectation to write (almost) every day.
 The speed at which everyone else was spurting out content suddenly added to the pressure I felt – I am a slow writer!

 That’s not to mention the amount of free time the other participants seemed to have at their disposal.
 I, for one, found running a busy business AND writing most days a lot more challenging than I had anticipated.

 You'll find your pace – and overcome potential obstacles too

 Within a week or two, I realised that it was only my own perceptions and assumptions holding me back.
 I needn’t have worried.

 Here was a group of friendly people who (mostly) were in the same place as me.